pryv/config-template-pryv.io/pryv.io/cluster/upgrades/from-1.5-to-1.6/MAIN-UPGRADE-FROM-1.5-TO-1.6.md

 3. Set a new version of Pryv.io core, mongodb containers from 1.5.x to 1.6.0 in your config-leader/data/core/pryv.yml file ???

-4. Set a new version of Pryv.io register container from 1.3.x to 1.4.0 in your config-leader/data/reg-master/pryv.yml file ???
+4. Set a new version of the Pryv.io register container from 1.3.x to 1.6.0 in your config-leader/data/reg-master/pryv.yml file ???

 5. Launch the platform with ???